pg8wood/website/src/content/projects/fox-apps-video-sdk.md

 ## ⚙️ Streamlining Delivery Pipelines

-To improve efficiency and reduce manual toil, I automated multiple stages of the **continuous delivery pipeline**, which led to a **25% reduction in release cycle time**.
+To improve efficiency and reduce manual toil, I automated multiple stages of the continuous delivery pipeline, which led to a **25% reduction in release cycle time**.
 These efforts not only accelerated engineering velocity but also improved reliability and traceability across builds.

-Additionally, I created and open-sourced a custom **Changelog Generator** — a CLI tool designed to resolve merge conflicts and automate changelog generation across teams.
-This tool saved **dozens of hours each release cycle** and continues to benefit teams beyond its original scope.
+Additionally, I created and open-sourced a custom **Changelog Generator**: a CLI tool designed to resolve merge conflicts and automate changelog generation across teams.
+This tool **saved hours each release cycle** and continues to benefit teams beyond its original scope.

 ## 💡 Driving Innovation & Stakeholder Alignment